Intelligent-Silicon/Windows11-PerformanceTips/README.md

 or to switch them all off for maximum Performance Press Windows Key and R, to get the Windows Run window up, and paste in ```SystemPropertiesPerformance.exe``` and run it.
 A new window titled Performance Options will appear where you can select ```Adjust for Best Performance```.
+Tick Adjust for Best Performance, all options will become unticked.
+Tick the option Smooth Edges of screen Fonts.
+This option will make webpages and desktop apps appear properly.